Informational Interviewing Guide

-- Why you are contacting the person and how you found his/her name
+- Why you are contacting the person and how you got their name

 Preparing for the Interview

-Prepare a list of questions which will help you gather the information you need and stimulate a conversation between you and the professional.
+Prepare a list of questions which will help you gather information to stimulate a conversation between you and the professional.
 Possible questions include:

 General career field